Published By Janet Gershen-Siegel at September 4th, 2018

 Not every vendor can help like true starter credit can.
 These are vendors that will grant an approval with hardly any effort.
 You also want them to be reporting to one or more of the big three CRAs: Dun & Bradstreet, Equifax, and Experian.

-Once there are 5 to 8 or more vendor trade accounts reporting to at least one of the CRAs, progress to revolving store credit.
+Once there are 3 or more vendor trade accounts reporting to at least one of the CRAs, progress to revolving store credit.
 These are companies such as Office Depot and Staples.
 These companies are likelier to have products you need.

 Use the business’s EIN on these credit applications.

-Are there 8 to 10 accounts reporting?
+Are there more accounts reporting?
 Then progress to fleet credit.
 These are businesses like BP and Conoco.
-Use this credit to buy, repair, and maintain vehicles.
+Use this credit to buy fuel, and repair and maintain vehicles.
 Make certain to apply using the corporation’s EIN.

-These are companies like Walmart and Dell, and also Home Depot, BP, and Racetrac.
 These are usually MasterCard credit cards.
-If you have 14 trade accounts reporting, then these are attainable.
+If you have more trade accounts reporting, then these are attainable.

 Know what is happening with your credit.
 Make sure it is being reported and fix any mistakes ASAP.
 Get in the practice of checking credit reports and digging into the specifics, and not just the scores.

-We can help you monitor business credit at Experian and D&B for only $24/month.
+We can help you monitor business credit at Experian and D&B for 90% less.
 See: https://www.creditsuite.com/business-credit-monitoring.
 Update the details if there are mistakes or the info is incomplete.